This document provides a guide to installing OpenOCD for ESP32-S2 and debugging using GDB. The document is structured as follows:

 Procedure to install OpenOCD and verify that it is installed.

 - Configuring ESP32-S2 Target

-Configuration of OpenOCD software and set up JTAG adapter hardware that will make together a debugging target.
+Configuration of OpenOCD software and setting up of JTAG adapter hardware, which together make up the debugging target.

 - Launching Debugger

 This section provides collection of tips and quirks related to JTAG debugging of ESP32-S2 with OpenOCD and GDB.